syke99/tinygo-multi-i2c/README.md

 # tinygo-multi-i2c
-A TinyGo package for reading multiples of the same sensor on one individual I2C bus.
+A TinyGo package for using multiples of the same I2C device on one individual I2C bus.